 So many investing success stories begin with the premise that picking winning stocks is just common sense.
 Big line at the Tim Hortons drive-thru every day?
 Then it must be a great company.
 The population is getting older?
 Buy health-care stocks.
 Governments pouring trillions into public projects to stimulate the economy?
 Invest in infrastructure.
-In the case of Mr. Henderson, it was just a matter of identifying “what is essential to our society.”
+In the case of Mr. H, it was just a matter of identifying “what is essential to our society.”

 The problem here isn’t that these observations are wrong: it’s that they’re glaringly obvious.
 It’s what Larry Swedroe calls confusing information with knowledge: “Ask yourself: ‘Am I the only one who knows this information?’
 If the answer is no, the market has already incorporated that information into prices — and the information can’t be exploited.”

-Does Mr. Henderson truly believe that identifying good companies in key economic sectors is a unique insight?
+Does Mr. H truly believe that identifying good companies in key economic sectors is a unique insight?
 Funny how it didn’t occur to the 96.7% of Canadian equity fund managers who failed to beat the market benchmark over the last five years.

 Some essentials are non-essential